jarijurri/download-organizer/README.md

-# download-organizer
+# File-organizer
-This Python script reads the files in the default Windows download folder (or any folder you like) and creates a new directory for each file extension it finds.
-It first creates an empty dictionary to store the file extensions and their corresponding directories.
-Then it loops through each file in the default Windows download folder, gets its file extension, and checks if the file extension is not empty.
-If the file extension is not empty, it checks if the file extension is already in the dictionary.
-If it is not, it creates a new directory with the same name as the file extension in the "organized_path" directory specified by the user.
-Finally, it moves the file to the directory corresponding to its file extension.
+This Python script is designed to organize files in a directory by grouping them into subdirectories based on their file types.
 Instructions:

-1. Replace the "organized_path" variable with the directory path where you want to create the new directories for each file extension.
-By default, the variable is set to
-"D:/organized_downloads", but you can change it to any directory path you like.

-2. Run the Python script.
-It will read the files in the default Windows download folder and create a new directory for each file extension it finds in the "organized_path" directory you specified in step 1.
-The script will move the corresponding files to the new directories.

-3. If you want to change the directory path after running the script, you can simply modify the "organized_path" variable in the script and run it again.
+The script uses the os, shutil, configparser, and tkinter modules.
+The tkinter module is used to create a graphical user interface (GUI) that prompts the user to select a directory to organize and a directory to move the organized files to.

+The script then creates a config.ini file to store the selected directories using the configparser module and reads the selected directories from the config.ini file.

+Next, the script gets a list of all the files in the selected download directory using the os.listdir() function.
+It then creates an empty dictionary to store file types and their corresponding directories.

+The script loops through each file in the download directory and gets its file extension using the os.path.splitext() function.
+If the file extension is not empty and not already in the file_types dictionary, it adds the file extension and its corresponding directory to the file_types dictionary and creates the corresponding subdirectory in the selected organized directory using the os.makedirs() function with the exist_ok=True option.

+Finally, the script moves each file to the directory corresponding to its file type using the shutil.move() function.
+This way, the script organizes all the files in the selected download directory into subdirectories based on their file types in the selected organized directory.